noahsolomon0518/Data-Science-Projects/README.md

-# Linear-Regression
+## Project 1: Linear Regression
-Read linear regression demonstration to understand how this code works.
+Read *Linear Regression Demonstration.ipynb* to understand how this project works.